AI Trailblazers Summer Summit, June 6, 2024

 When Suzanne Vranica, Advertising Editor, WSJ, posed the question, there was a divide on whether government or industry consortiums should regulate AI.
 Most guests favored government intervention while panelists didn't.
 AI-friendly cities were also discussed, with Nihal Mehta, Co-Founder, Eniac Ventures touting SF as the place for AI, while George Mathew, Managing Director at Insight Partners, was more cautious.

-See the agenda page for this event and view the photographs below.
+See the agenda page for this forum and view the photographs below.